Somehow, ‘Dark Fate’ got me excited about the Terminator again – TechCrunch

 The release of a new Terminator sequel has become a familiar ritual: The latest filmmakers acknowledge the greatness of the first two movies, then mumble awkwardly about the other sequels — which are inevitably ignored, because they assure us that this time, they’ve created the sequel we’ve been waiting for.

-I can’t tell you whether “Rise of the Machines,” “Salvation” or “Genisys” deserves to be dismissed like this, because I haven’t seen any of them.
-(I did watch the TV spinoff, “The Sarah Connor Chronicles,” which was pretty good.)
+I can’t tell you whether “Rise of the Machines,” “Salvation” or “Genisys” deserve to be dismissed like this, because I haven’t seen any of them.
+(I did watch the TV spin-off, “The Sarah Connor Chronicles,” which was pretty good.)
 But I can say that the latest installment, “Terminator: Dark Fate,” delivers on the promise of a worthy sequel.

 It helps, of course, to see the return of some familiar names — not just Arnold Schwarzenegger, but also Linda Hamilton, who takes up the role of Sarah Connor for the first time since “Terminator 2.”
 And then there’s franchise creator James Cameron, who was apparently too busy with his “Avatar” sequels to direct (“Dark Fate” was helmed by “Deadpool” director Tim Miller instead), but who stayed involved as a producer and story writer.

-Not that the story is really the selling point: The big emotional moments can feel clumsy and rushed, and some of the dialogue is genuinely groan-worthy.
+Not that the story is really the selling point: The big emotional moments can feel clumsy and rushed, and some of the dialog is genuinely groan-worthy.

 In the film’s opening minutes, we learn that Sarah and John Connor’s efforts at the end of “Terminator 2: Judgment Day” have succeeded in averting a nuclear apocalypse.
 However, for reasons that only become clear later, those pesky Terminators keep showing up.